tee3/homedir/README.md

 $ ./install_packages_osx
 ```

-To install Python packages for any system, run the following script as
+To install Python packages for any system, run the following command
-the administrator of the system.
+as the administrator of the system.

 ```
-$ ./install_pip
+$ pip install -r python-packages.txt
 ```

 To install Ruby packages for any system, run the following script as